suketk/suketk.com/_posts/2022-06-24-incentives.md

 date:   2022-06-24 12:00:00 -0500
 description: Understand the why.
 ---
-{% include note.html note="This is part of a series where I <a href=\"quantity-is-quality\">publish a post every week in order to exercise my writing muscle</a>.
-I welcome any feedback!" %}

 An incentive is the result that a system is optimizing for.
 The behavior of a system can be explained by its underlying incentives - it always acts in accordance with them.
 Like gravity on physical objects, incentives are a universal force that act on systems.
 They are invisible yet omnipresent, constantly influencing our surroundings.